riebecj/pycom/README.md

 - A lot of libraries included in stdlib
 - Classes
 - Try, except and finally blocks
+- Heterozygous lists; lists with more than one data type in them

 ## Small quirks and differences to CPython: